oacikel/ordo/README.md

 ## Notes For The Reviewing Committee (Important!!!)

 On the day of the release date and the days following, I have encountered some bugs and missing parts.
 Not wanting to leave a project so apparently non-fixed, I've gone ahead and made the fixes.
-If this is not permitted, please consider [this branch](https://github.com/oacikel/ordo/tree/case-study-until-deadline).
+If this is not permitted, please consider [this branch](https://github.com/oacikel/ordo/tree/case-study-until-deadline) as the submission.
 That being said I hope that my last inputs are also taken into consideration.
 For the latest video recording of the app please view [this we transfer link](https://we.tl/t-9oY5oLIhrb)